chunsj/TH/README.md

   memory is used - I've implemented a hack of trying gc if some predefined threshold met.
   Refer mhack.lisp for detailed implementation.
 The idea is simple; try run gc if externally allocated memory hits some threshold.
 To do this, I've overrided allocator and to use foreign-alloc and foreign-free.
-  By using with-foreign-memory-limit block, at least to my example codes, the system can keep the memory usage under limit.
-And with 2048MB of threshold, for me, this makes code runs faster than the one using periodic gc.
-  If you want to change the limit, ffi/mhack.lisp is the file.
+If you want to change the theshold, ffi/mhack.lisp is the file.